andrewbaxter/analysis-tools/README.md

 analysis-tools
 ==============

 Python scripts for analyzing and comparing various human readable data files.
+Tested with Python 2, and includes shebang lines for shell execution.

 ## cvs_x.py